solana-foundation/solana-improvement-documents/proposals/0052-add-receipt-root-to-bankhash.md

 ## New Terminology

-Receipt: A structure containing transaction signature and its execution status.
+Receipt: A structure containing a 64 byte version, a transaction message hash and its execution status.

-Receipt Root: The root hash of a binary merkle tree of Receipts.
+Receipt Root: The root hash of a binary merkle tree of transaction receipts.

 ## Detailed Design